omicsoasis/omicsoasis.github.io/README.md

+---
+title: "omics OASIS by Jim Perry"
+description: "MMAP is a comprehensive mixed model program for analysis of pedigree and population data."
+---

 <!-- This file provides the CONTENT for the OASIS website -->
 <!-- javascript links are at the bottom of this file to improve page loading -->